[This post may contain affiliate links at no additional cost to you.]

 I think the key is doing it effectively.
 Effective planning allows you to take risks, weather storms, and feel safe and secure.
 Ineffective planning causes you more work, more stress, more do-overs, and gives you more restrictions.

-Who else finds budgeting depressing sometimes?
+Readers, who else finds budgeting depressing sometimes?
 Who does the budgeting in your relationship and why?